mateussouzaweb/kvm-qemu-virtualization-guide/Docs/7 - Windows Virtualization.md

 **Installation:**

+- For Windows 11 installations, make sure that Secure Boot and TPM 2.0 are configured in the virtual machine.
 - Installation process will require a virtualized display graphics.
 - In the disk selection process, you must install the VirtIO driver if disks are not visible.
 Make sure you have the VirtIO ISO configured as a CDROM device.
 - After installing, remember to install VirtIO software.